 Workflow Integration and Archive Support

-What Is a MAM?
+What Is MAM?

 More advanced systems offer additional tools for automated metadata extraction.
 For example, some will use facial recognition to automatically identify actors or public figures.

-MAMs Integrate Video Production Applications
+MAM Systems Integrate Video Production Applications

-Unlike the more general-purpose DAMs, MAMs will integrate tools built specifically for video production.
+Another huge difference between a DAM system and a MAM system, particularly for those working with video, is that a MAM system will integrate tools built specifically for video production.
 These widely ranging integrated applications include ingest tools, video editing suites, visual effects, graphics tools, transcode, quality assurance, file transport, specific distribution systems, and much more.

-MAMs May Be Tailored for Specific Industry Niches and Workflows
+MAM Systems May Be Tailored for Specific Industry Niches and Workflows